The 9 Hour Small Business Tune-Up Hour-3

 Make a detailed list of precautions you can take to protect and organize your data.

 If your not computer savvy, consult with someone who is.
-Make a directory just for all the important files that you must have copies of so the person completing the backup knows what to save.
+Make a directory for all the important files so you can easily back up your files.

 Also, beware of viruses, which can do a lot of harm to your data.
 Get a legitimate anti-virus program for your computer.
-Do some research.
-Some of the best anti-virus software.
+Do some research for anti-virus software that will work best for you.

 Eliminating Wasted Time, and Getting the Most Use of Your Time: